apache/flink/docs/quickstart/scala_api_quickstart.md

 ### Create Project

-You can scafold a new project via either of the following two methods:
+You can scaffold a new project via either of the following two methods:

 <ul class="nav nav-tabs" style="border-bottom: none;">
     <li class="active"><a href="#sbt_template" data-toggle="tab">Use the <strong>sbt template</strong></a></li>